dharma-eng/dharma-smart-wallet/README.md

 ## Overview
 The Dharma Smart Wallet and Dharma Key Ring are designed with the following assumptions in mind:
-- Dharma users are content to **share custody** of their smart wallet with Dharma Labs serving as a security backstop in order to better protect their funds from loss and from external adversaries and to simplify the process of earning interest on their stablecoins.
+- Dharma users will **share custody** of their smart wallet, with Dharma Labs serving as a **security backstop**, in order to better protect their funds from loss and from external adversaries and to simplify the process of earning interest on their stablecoins.
+The security backstop gives users the liberty to store keys in contexts that would be insufficient taken in isolation, such as in their web browser, while still maintaining non-custodial assurances that, were Dharma's key to ever become compromised, their funds would stay securely in their possession.
 If users decide they would rather use a fully self-custodial wallet and handle the details themselves, they will migrate away from the smart wallet by transferring their funds to a new address, or wait for upgrades to the smart wallet that unlock options for greater degrees of self-custody.
 - Users are content to **let Dharma make upgrades to their smart wallets**, and do not require opt-in upgrades.
 However, a seven-day timelock on upgrades will let users "opt-out" of unwanted upgrades by giving them a window of time to withdraw their funds from the smart wallet.
 - The initial wallet implementation uses a **subsidized [meta-transaction](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) mechanism**, where Dharma pays for the gas - in other words, there is no need to implement strict gas metering or extra fees in order to pay the transaction relayer back (as a matter of fact, **the user won't have to deal with gas or transaction submissions at all**).
 - The wallet validates protected actions using **standard ethereum message signatures** ([ECDSA](https://tools.ietf.org/search/rfc4492) + [ecrecover](https://solidity.readthedocs.io/en/v0.5.10/units-and-global-variables.html#mathematical-and-cryptographic-functions) + [EIP-191](http://eips.ethereum.org/EIPS/eip-191)) with **replay protection** baked in.
 Additionally, the Dharma Smart Wallet supports [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), which allows for the Dharma Key Ring to hold multiple signing keys and to eventually support per-key and per-action-type permissions and thresholds.